HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 The `inherit` keyword has been particularly useful for resetting the gory default link colors to the parent's text color, when we intend to use something other than color as an affordance for links.
 It is therefore no surprise that `color` is the most common property that `inherit` is used on.
 Nearly one third of all `inherit` usage is found on the `color` property.
 75% of pages use `color: inherit` at least once.

 While a property's *initial value* is a concept that [has existed since CSS 1](https://www.w3.org/TR/CSS1/#cascading-order), it only got its own dedicated keyword, `initial`, to explicitly refer to it [17 years later](https://www.w3.org/TR/2013/WD-css3-cascade-20130103/#initial-keyword), and it took another two years for that keyword to gain [universal browser support](https://caniuse.com/css-initial-value) in 2015.
 It is therefore no surprise that it is used far less than `inherit`.
 While the old inherit is found on 85% of pages, `initial` appears in 51% of them.
 Furthermore, there is a lot of confusion about what `initial` actually does, since `display` tops the list of properties most commonly used with `initial`, with `display: initial` appearing in 10% of pages.
-Presumably, the developers thought that this resets `display` to its value from the [user agent style sheet](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade#User-agent_style sheets) value and were using it to toggle `display: none` on and off.
+Presumably, the developers thought that this resets `display` to its value from the [user agent stylesheet](https://developer.mozilla.org/en-US/docs/Web/CSS/Cascade#User-agent_stylesheets) value and were using it to toggle `display: none` on and off.
 However, [the initial value of `display` is `inline`](https://drafts.csswg.org/css-display/#the-display-properties), so `display: initial` is just another way to write `display: inline` and has no context-dependent magical properties.

 Instead, `display: revert` would have actually done what these developers likely expected and would have reset `display` to the UA value for the given element.
 However, `revert` is much newer: it was defined [in 2015](https://www.w3.org/TR/2015/WD-css-cascade-4-20150908/#valdef-all-revert) and [only gained universal browser support this year](https://caniuse.com/css-revert-value), which explains its underuse: it only appears in 0.14% of pages and half of its usage is `line-height: revert;`, found in [recent versions of WordPress' TwentyTwenty theme](https://github.com/WordPress/WordPress/commit/303180b392c530b8e2c8b3c27532d591b915caeb).